charlessu800/MMv3/docs/lab3.md

 ## Polling

 Next let's try tracking the position of the left wheel.
 We're going to use a technique called polling which involves repeatedly reading a signal to detect changes.
 Fill in the `leftEncoderRisingEdge` function below.
+When would we want to detect rising edges?
+For which channel?
+Refer to the (slides)[https://docs.google.com/presentation/d/1K-QloCbwE4FLP0DOvIL4pT_rOTX5n5soy-6r5Pd3Yes/edit#slide=id.g1701337f6a4_0_1266] Think about how the output looked like in the sanity lab we did!
+We want a similar process here.
+Your solution can be one line with python syntactic sugar :)

 ```python
 import board